texfaq/texfaq.github.io/FAQ-keyval.md

 ---
+title:  Key-value input for macros and package options
 section: Macro programming
 subsection: ''Generic'' macros and techniques
 date: 2014-06-10
 ---

-# Key-value input for macros and package options

 When we discussed
 [extending the number of arguments to a macro](FAQ-moren9.md), we